 There are different reasons why you may not be able to sell in person.
 Perhaps you sell a product worldwide, or maybe you need to manage work-from-home teams.
 Whatever the reason, any sales representative, armed with the right tools, can navigate through the sales process remotely.

-How to do remote sales effectively
+How to master remote selling

 1. General setup for working from home sales

 Whether you work at a fancy office in a trendy part of town, or you belong to a work-from-home team, you want to build up a comfortable workspace.
 A sushi chef and a luxury espresso machine might take things a tad too far, but at minimum you want a place where you can enjoy a moment of silence to jump into a call and run a demo.
 Soundproof booths guarantee privacy in the office, and a quiet room at home is more suitable than the cafe around the corner.